heroku/leech-drain/Readme.md

-# Leech
+# Leech Drain

-Real-time leeching off the Heroku event stream.

 ## Overview

 Leech provides web-accessible, real-time filtered views of the Heroku event stream.
 This provides instant visibility into specific aspects of the Heroku infrastructure and its operations.
 Leech replaces manual log tailing and filtering.

-Leech is inspired by [Pulse](https://github.com/heroku/pulse), consumes the same event stream, and indeed is derived from the original pulse code base.
+The Leech drain component consumes the HTTPS event stream, performs filtering, and writes the results to Redis for consumption by by the [Leech drain](https://github.com/heroku/leech-drain) component.

 ## ClojureScript and Node.js

-Leech is written in ClojureScript, and compiles to Node.js for execution.
+The Leech drain is written in ClojureScript, and compiles to Node.js for execution.
 Leech uses the standard Node.js packagement system `npm` for it's JavaScript dependencies.

 ## Local deploy